negaterium/summyt-win/README.md

 - **Memory Optimization:** Employs audio chunking to manage memory consumption effectively, even with long videos.
 - **Local Summarization:** Connects to a local language model (e.g., via LM Studio) to generate summaries of the transcribed text.
 - **Customizable Configuration:** Allows for easy customization of model settings, file paths, and prompts through a simple `config.ini` file.
+- **Automatic Categorization:** Automatically categorizes summaries into predefined topics and organizes them into corresponding folders.

 ## Project Structure